matt-challe/Ahead-Salesforce-Data-Exploration/README.md

 # Ahead-Salesforce-Data-Exploration
 **Goal: Derive valuable business insights from internal AHEAD salesforce data**

-_Note: some SQL files are names after the tables they query_
+_Note: some SQL files are named after the tables they query_
 ## Predictive Hiring

 Initial considerations about what should be derived from the data.